The internet can be very useful to you, or it can be something that uses you.

 This is not to say that people don't become alcoholics or end up killing others in drunk driving accidents.
 Or that some folks become "chronic" marijuana users and retreat to their parents' basement or the equivalent thereof.
 There are some drugs which are very destructive no matter how hard you try to control your usage of them, and others than can be used somewhat responsibly.

-In terms of electronic drugs, however, you have to weight the benefits with the costs.
+In terms of electronic drugs, however, you have to weigh the benefits with the costs.
 And that's why I say that cable TeeVee is a horrible bargain.
 It is very, very addictive, costing you hours of your life every day in channel-surfing.
 And the payoff is just not there.
-"500 channels and nothing on" goes the refrain, and that is the reason I unplugged from Cable TV - it just wasn't a value proposition, costing close to $100 a month, taking up a lot of my time, and providing no real benefit to me.
+"500 channels and nothing on" goes the refrain, and that is the reason I unplugged from Cable TV - it just wasn't a value proposition, costing close to (or over) $100 a month, taking up a lot of my time, and providing no real benefit to me.

 The internet, when used responsibly, however, can be useful to you, and in fact be beneficial.
 You can work over the internet and make money - legitimately.
 You can send business e-mails and communicate with clients.
-You can do business over the Internet - file documents with government agencies, check your bank balances, or your investments, or whatever.
+You can do business over the Internet - file documents with government agencies, check your bank balances, or your investments, file your taxes, or whatever.